 Using organic mulches over the soil slowly reduces the sol pH as the products of slow composting are slightly acidic.

 Even better for creating an acidic soil is a pine needle mulch.
 Pine needles take a very long time to break down, acidify the soil much better, and can be laid over the soil in thick layers.
 The fallen pine needles under pine trees can be gathered to use as mulch.

-Methods of Decreasing Soil pH not Compatible with Organic Gardening
+Which Methods of Decreasing Soil pH Are Not Compatible with Organic Gardening?

 These chemical methods lower the soil pH very quickly, but are damaging to plants and the soil ecology, and are therefore not recommended.